oneal2000/oneal2000.github.io/index.md

 ### Blockchain and Virtual Currency, BUPT
 - [2020.3-2021.3]
 - Advised by Prof. Haoyu Wang
-- Publications:
+- Scientific research projects I participated in:
     - Understanding the Impact of COVID-19 on Github Developers: A Preliminary Study
     - The Heaven of Scam Tokens: Characterizing Uniswap Decentralized Exchange
     - Understanding the Evolution of Blockchain Ecosystems: A Longitudinal Measurement Study of Bitcoin, Ethereum, and EOSIO

-- Other achievements:
     - Understanding the Blockchain DApp Ecosystem Based on Graph Analysis